arlionn/statacpp/README.md

 statacpp
 ========

 A Stata command to combine data with C++ code, compile and run it, and return the output into Stata.
+Run stuff faster, manipulate memory locations directly, parallelize on multiple CPU cores, tap into existing libraries, etc etc.

-At present, there is no help file, and it is not on SSC for download, but you can copy the .ado file into your local Stata ado folder.
+At present, there is no help file (I'll get there), and it is not on SSC for download (I might not), but you can copy the .ado file into your local Stata ado folder.
+GitHub uses https so you can't `net install` from here.

+The general philosophy here is that you need to look out for your own code. statacpp can't check the C++ bits for you (though you will see compiler messages that might be helpful in debugging), so proceed with caution.
+It won't check that what you send from Stata is compatible with what you expect in C++ either.
+Remember that you can do bad things to your computer with a lower-level language like this. statacpp contributors and I make this in out spare time, for fun, and we accept no responsibility for anything, ever.

 statacpp is built out of StataStan, which works fine in Windows. statacpp should work there too, but I don't test it.
 Windows is fundamentally different to Linux/ Mac in how it interacts with Stata, which complicates things.
 This is a Windows issue, not a Stata one.